 Interactive Brokers also offers tax-favorable Self-Invested Personal Pension (SIPP), Stocks and Shares ISA, and Junior ISA accounts for UK residents.

-Overall, Interactive Brokers is a good choice for beginners and advanced investors looking for a secure broker and access to a wide choice of financial products.
-If you need more info about it, feel free to check out our more detailed review of Interactive Brokers.
+Overall, Interactive Brokers is a good choice for beginners and advanced investors looking for a secure broker and access to various financial products.
+If you need more info about it, please check out our more detailed review of Interactive Brokers.